pyconca/2019-cfp/README.md

 6. Run tests with `py.test yakbak`, check style compliance with `tox -e style`, check types with `tox -e mypy`, or run the full CI suite (tests, style check, and type check) simply with `tox`.

+## Development Notes

+- Yak-Bak uses [pip-tools](https://github.com/jazzband/pip-tools) to manage
+  the `requirements.txt` from `install_requires` in setup.py.
+Install
+  pip-tools with `pip install pip-tools`.

+    To add or update dependencies, edit `setup.py` then run `pip-compile --upgrade-package name-of-package` to update `requirements.txt` with
+    just that package, plus its dependencies.
+You will have to re-run `pip install -r requirements.txt` after doing so to install or update the packages.